bczhc/FileSync/README.md

 FileSync
 ---

-Sync files from Android to another host over network.
+Incrementally send files from Android to another host over network.

+I use this to back up Android files periodically.

 ## Build
 An example for arm64 Android devices: